mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - A policy of how to protect and share the GroupInfo objects needed for external joins.

 - A policy for when two credentials represent the same client.
 Note that many credentials may be issued authenticating the same identity but for different signature keys, because each credential corresponds to a different device (client) owned by the same application user.
-However, one device may control many signature keys but should still only be considered a single client.
+However, one device may control multiple signature keys -- for instance if they have keys corresponding to multiple overlapping time periods -- but should still only be considered a single client.

 - A policy on how long to allow a member to stay in a group without updating its leaf keys before removing them.